ibm-cloud-docs/monitoring/teams.md

 # Working with teams
 {: #teams}

-An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
+You can use teams to add another dimension of control on the data that is available through a Sysdig instance on top of platform and service access controls.
+A user with the **Manager** service access role of an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
+Once a team is created, an admin can add a user to it through {{site.data.keyword.iamlong}} (IAM).
 {:shortdesc}

-An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance must switch to the *Monitor Operations* team before he can create teams and manage existing teams.
+In the world of microservices, it is becoming harder to track down valuable metrics and ensure that no sensitive data is exposed.
+By using teams, administrators can apply a fine grain control on resources.
+Consider the following information when you work with teams:
+* You can create 1 or more teams in a Sysdig instance.
+* You can specify what resources and metrics are visible for users that are granted IAM permissions to work in the team.
+* You can enhance the users experience by customizing the initial dashboard that users in a team get when they launch the web UI.

+These instructions assume that you have provisioned a Sysdig service instance on {{site.data.keyword.cloud_notm}}.
+{: note}

+## Assigning a user to a team
-{: tip}
+{: #teams_assign}

+To add a user to a team, complete the following steps:
+1. Check that you have the **administrator** platform role to work with the Sysdig service or with a specific instance.
+2. Define a team level IAM policy for the user.
+For more information, see [Granting permissions to work in a team](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam_grant_team).

+When the policy is defined, the user is added to the list of users that have access to work with resources configured for a team.

 ## Creating a team
 {: #teams_create}

+You must have **manager** role to create a team in a Sysdig instance.

+An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance must switch to the *Monitor Operations* team before he can create teams and manage existing teams.
+{: note}

 Complete the following steps to create a team: